digas99/synchronous-serial-communication-system/README.md

 # synchronous-serial-communication-system
-Project of Digital Systems Lab classes, made by Carlos Costa and Diogo Correia
+Project of Digital Systems Lab classes, made by [Carlos Costa](https://github.com/carlosrjpcosta) and [Diogo Correia](https://github.com/digas99)

 ## 1. System Specifications
-A synchroous serial communication system sends data from a Master node to a Slave node, using two signals: the *data*, that contains the information that is meant to be transmitted; the *clock*, that determines at what pace the information is sent.
+A synchroous serial communication system sends data from a *Master* node to a *Slave* node, using two signals: the *data*, that contains the information that is meant to be transmitted; the *clock*, that determines at what pace the information is sent.

-In this case, as specified by the guidelines of the project in hand, this is an unidirectional system (*symplex*), which means that the information is sent from Master to Slave, only, and not the other way around.
+In this case, as specified by the guidelines of the project in hand, this is an unidirectional system (*symplex*), which means that the information is sent from *Master* to *Slave*, only, and not the other way around.

 This system can be divided into four parts:
 - **Start of Frame:** a bit assigned with the value 0, which represents the beginning of the data transmission;